CESNET/DHuSTools/README.md

 # Gist

 The `gist` folder contains short snippets of code, that illustrate some frequently performed actions.
-They are intended as examples, often can be pasted into your console, but there is no attribute handling, checks, et cetera.
+They are intended as examples, often can be pasted into your console, but there is no attribute handling, checks, cleanup, et cetera.